Hate to break it to you, but if you haven’t implemented a digital marketing strategy for your business you are a bit behind the curve.

 - Leverage industry personalities and influencers to strengthen your message.

-Determine How Much Business You Want to Generate
+Step 4: Determine How Much Business You Want to Generate

 - Evaluating your current position.